 Tip: Never used your device to areas with very thin hair.
 It won’t work.
 Try considering professional help for these areas.

 Another Tip: Consider getting a home-use IPL device that is designed to treat facial hair.
-Usually, these IPL devices have a separate facial cap like the Tria 4X Laser or this model of Remington iLight to use on your facial hair.
+Usually, these IPL devices have a separate facial cap like the Tria 4X Laser.

 8. You have very thin or fine hair body hair.